Stopping the flow of illicit diamonds and mining.

 In my personal opinion, I believe there are loopholes in this system and it isn’t a catch-all initiative.
 For example, rough diamonds could be stolen from mining operations or shipments and then illegally smuggled into an international diamond trade.
 Unless strict rules are being enforced on dealers at the bottom of the chain, there is nothing to stop these questionable diamonds from being “legalized”.

-While I feel that the Kimberly Process isn’t 100% perfect, at least something is still being done to curb the flow of illicit diamonds.
+That said, while I feel that the Kimberly Process isn’t 100% perfect, at least something is still being done to curb the flow of illicit diamonds.
 Hopefully, as more improvements are made to the existing regulations, we can see better business practices being employed.

 For further readings, here are some links I recommend checking out: